Back Up the Data Repository

 Follow these Steps:

-- Create a wrapper shell script that contains the following line:/opt/vertica/bin/vbr.py --task backup --config-fileconfiguration_directory_path_filenameindicates the directory path and filename of the configuration file that you will reference when you restore.configuration_directory_path_filename
+- Create a wrapper shell script that contains the following line:/opt/vertica/bin/vbr.py --task backup --config-fileconfiguration_directory_path_filenameindicates the directory path and filename of the configuration file.configuration_directory_path_filename

 - Save the contents to a new file named backup_script.sh in a location of your choice.For example:/home/vertica/backup_script.sh